likhonsdev/GenZ/README.md

-# GenZ: Automated Training and Deployment
+# GenZ: The First-Ever Bangla AGI Model

-This repository contains the code for training and deploying the GenZ model.
-The process is fully automated using GitHub Actions.
+This repository contains the source code and resources for **GenZ**, a groundbreaking project to create the first-ever Bangla Artificial General Intelligence (AGI) model.
+Our mission is to build an autonomous and highly capable AI that understands and communicates in the Bangla language with unprecedented fluency and accuracy.

 ## Automated Workflow

 - **Trigger**: The workflow is triggered automatically on every push to the `main` branch.
-- **Training**: The `train_gpt_genz.py` script fine-tunes the `bigscience/bloom-560m` model on the `rishiraj/bengalichat` dataset.
+- **Training**: The `train_gpt_genz.py` script fine-tunes a large language model on a Bangla dataset.
-- **Deployment**: After training, the model is automatically pushed to the [Hugging Face Hub](https://huggingface.co/likhonsheikh/GenZ).
+- **Deployment**: After training, the model is automatically pushed to the [Hugging Face Hub](https://huggingface.co/likhonsdev/GenZ).

 ## Setup